Imagine you could keep your home and borrow against it without onerous monthly mortgage payments.

-Reverse mortgages give older adults, 55 and up, freedom to borrow against the value in your home and use the money however you like.
+A reverse mortgage gives you the freedom to borrow against the value in your home and use the money any way you like.

 When you apply for a reverse mortgage in Ontario, you borrow up to 55% of your home’s current market value.
 It’s called equity release.
-You get cash up front.
-Lenders such as HomeEquity Bank or Equitable Bank use your home to fund an annuity.
-They get paid back when you die, sell or leave.
+You get cash up front, while your lender gets paid back when you sell, leave, or die.
+Until then, your lender uses your home to fund an annuity.

 All you have to do is: